2.1 How it works

 On-Chain Investor Funds: Investor funds remain on-chain; this is represented by the $BRICS token.
 A cash (mark-to-market) account held with First National Bank (i.e. the FirstRand group) separately maintains liquidity and allows investors to close their positions at will.

-Dual Drivers of Value: The $BRICS token derives value from both speculative market activity and fundamental volatility in CDS spreads โ Section 3.4 estimates the token's fair value based on bank-intermediated revenue fundamentals.
+Dual Drivers of Value: The $BRICS token derives value from both speculative market activity and fundamental volatility in CDS spreads — Section 3.4 estimates the token's fair value under the class of Levy models.
 Though, of course, value estimates are a dynamic exercise; and a more thorough prediction of underlying credit risk and CDO valuation may be found in our Github.

 Regulatory Arbitrage: CDS spreads capitalize on arbitrage opportunities created by excessive BIS capital charges, offering attractive returns for the protocol.
 Enhancements in Machine Learning makes this sustainable by pre-selecting loss-minimizing exposures dynamically.
 Indeed our bank trials prove that gradient boosting decreases the realized bank default rate by a factor of 3 while increasing the credit allocated to safer firms by 113% compared to traditional risk methods using logistic regression.